 TMJ/TMD Symptoms: Clicking or Popping in Jaw Joints

-If your bite is not right or trauma tears the tissues the jaw joint is pulled out of alignment, and the disc is typically pulled forward or torn.
-Now that the cartilage disc is not serving as a cushion between the ball and socket these bones are rubbing against each other and pressing on nerves, causing pain in the jaw and clicking or popping sounds in the jaw joint.
-The muscles holding the disc in place are now strained as well, causing additional pain in the jaw and face as well as in the head, neck, back and shoulders.
+If your bite is not right or trauma tears the tissues the jaw joint is pulled out of alignment and the disc is typically pulled forward or torn.
+Now the disc is not serving as a cushion between the ball and socket.
+The jaw is functioning on connective tissue, blood vessels and pressing on nerves, causing pain in the jaw and clicking or popping sounds in the jaw joint.
+Over time this can thin and perforate the tissue until these bones are rubbing against each other.
+The muscles holding the disc in place are now strained as well.
+This causes additional pain in the jaw and face as well as in the head, neck, back and shoulders.

 Using physiology and orthopedics we work to realign the bite, which also realigns the displaced disc.
-Once the jaw is realigned and the disc is back in place the clicking and popping sounds in the jaw stop and the muscles holing the disc in place can relax, alleviating the jaw, face, head, neck, back, and shoulder pain that resulted.
+Once the jaw is realigned and the disc is back in place the clicking and popping sounds in the jaw stop.
+The muscles holding the disc in place can relax.
+Thus, alleviating the jaw, face, head, neck, back, and shoulder pain that resulted.